jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

-  (a) the date of a material change in any of the information or facts on which the ruling is based; or (b) the date of a material change to this Act or to any regulations relevant to the ruling; or (c) the date on which any of the conditions to which the ruling is subject cease to be met or complied with; or (d) the date of a failure to satisfy the requirements of the chief executive under section 111.
+  (a) the date of a material change in any of the information or facts on which the ruling is based; or (b) the date of a material change to this Act or to any regulations relevant to the ruling; or (c) the date on which any of the conditions to which the ruling is subject cease to be met or complied with; or (d) the date of a failure to satisfy the requirements of the EPA under section 111.
 (2) An emissions ruling does not come into effect if any information on which it is based is not accurate in all material respects.

-### 115 Appeal from decisions of chief executive
+### 115 Appeal from decisions of EPA
 (1) An applicant who is dissatisfied with an emissions ruling, or a decision to decline to make an emissions ruling, may, within 20 working days after the date on which notice of the ruling or decision is given, appeal to a District Court against the ruling or decision.
 (2) The District Court may confirm, reverse, or modify the emissions ruling or decision appealed against.
 (3) An emissions ruling or decision appealed against under this section continues in force pending the determination of the appeal, and no person is excused from complying with any of the provisions of this Act on the ground that any appeal is pending.

 ### 116 Effect of emissions rulings
 (1) An emissions ruling is conclusive evidence of the determination of the matter in respect of which a ruling is sought under section 107.
-(2) If the chief executive makes an emissions ruling under section 109,— (a) the ruling applies to the matter in relation to which the ruling was sought; and (b) if the applicant complies with the ruling, the chief executive must apply this Act to that matter in accordance with the ruling.
+(2) If the EPA makes an emissions ruling under section 109,— (a) the ruling applies to the matter in relation to which the ruling was sought; and (b) if the applicant complies with the ruling, the EPA must apply this Act to that matter in accordance with the ruling.
 (3) This section is subject to sections 113 and 114 and any decision of the District Court under section 115(2).

-### 117 Chief executive may publish certain aspects of emissions rulings
+### 117 EPA may publish certain aspects of emissions rulings
-(1) For the purpose of providing general guidance about the application of this Part or Part 5, the chief executive may, after making an emissions ruling, publish information that relates to the ruling.
+(1) For the purpose of providing general guidance about the application of this Part or Part 5, the EPA may, after making an emissions ruling, publish information that relates to the ruling.
-(2) The chief executive may not publish any information under subsection (1) that identifies any person to whom the ruling relates.
+(2) The EPA may not publish any information under subsection (1) that identifies any person to whom the ruling relates.
 (3) No person may treat, or rely on, the information published under subsection (1) as an emissions ruling with the effect specified by section 116.

 **Emissions returns**

 ### 118 Submission of final emissions returns
 (1) Subsection (2) applies to the following persons:
-  (a) a person who the chief executive believes is about to—
+  (a) a person who the EPA believes is about to—
     (i) cease carrying out an activity listed in Schedule 3 or 4 in relation to which the person is a participant; and (ii) leave New Zealand:
   (b) a participant who has ceased to carry out any activities in New Zealand:
   (c) the executors or administrators of a deceased participant:
   (d) a participant who has become bankrupt or has been put into liquidation.
-(2) The chief executive may, at any time, require a person to whom subsection (1) applies to submit a final emissions return in relation to a specified activity listed in Schedule 3 or 4.
+(2) The EPA may, at any time, require a person to whom subsection (1) applies to submit a final emissions return in relation to a specified activity listed in Schedule 3 or 4.
 (3) Any of the following persons may, at any time, submit a final emissions return in relation to a specified activity listed in Schedule 3 or 4:
   (a) a person who has—
     (i) ceased to carry out an activity listed in Schedule 3 or 4 in relation to which the person was a participant; and